 The company dropped ships it to the customer and you get a commission.

 It has the added bonus of being one of the fastest growing home business models in the world right now.

 That means if any of your customers decide to be distributors, you could potentially earn income off their efforts as well.

 It’s almost like earning an affiliate commission on Amazon except the company is Vasayo.

 If the customer decides to buy it every month, you get a commission every month without having to do anything but make the initial sale.

 Maybe you make a little or maybe you grow a huge base of customers, either way it can be money in your pocket to help you float your restaurant until this pandemic is over.

-    All you have to do is pay a 1-time $49 fee to be a distributor and get a little product to test or order the product in bulk.
+All you have to do is pay a one time $29 fee to be a distributor and get a little product to test (or place a bulk order).

 I hope this article was helpful and gave some insight on how you can increase restaurant sales during the Coronavirus pandemic.